Time needed: 3 hours.

 Start basting the chicken after it’s been on the rotisserie for 20 minutes.
 Continue basting every 20 minutes until the chicken is nearly done.

 - Check the Temperature

 At a cooking temperature between 300 and 350 degrees F, it takes a chicken about 20 to 30 minutes per pound to cook.
 A 4-pound chicken should take nearly 2 hours.
-When the internal temperature of the chicken reaches 175 to 180 degrees F, it is time to take it off the heat.
+When the internal temperature of the chicken reaches 165 in the breast and 175 to 180 degrees F in the thigh area, it is time to take it off the heat.
 As the chicken cooks, you may notice that it tends to plump up.
 When it’s close to being done, the plumping effect goes away.
 Also, the skin of the chicken will be a dark, golden brown.
 These are clues that it is time to start checking the temperature.

 To test the internal temperature, use a meat thermometer, and take a reading in at least two different places.
 Test the center of the chicken breast and in the thigh right above the drumstick.
 These are the densest parts of the chicken and the slowest to cook.
-When both of these places read above 175 degrees F, the chicken is safe to remove from the grill.
+When both of these places read 165 and 175 degrees F (as listed above), the chicken is safe to remove from the grill.
 You may, however, keep the chicken cooking longer if desired.